dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

       // Will go (*f)(5.0, string("Hi")), where f is the function pointer
       // DoThat() receives.
 Note that the values 5.0 and string("Hi") are
       // temporary and dead once the EXPECT_CALL() statement finishes.
 Yet
-      // it's fine to perform this action later, since a copy of the values
+      // it's fine to perform this action later, since m_a copy of the values
       // are kept inside the InvokeArgument action.
 ```

 ### Ignoring an Action's Result

 Sometimes you have an action that returns *something*, but you need an action
-that returns `void` (perhaps you want to use it in a mock function that returns
+that returns `void` (perhaps you want to use it in m_a mock function that returns
 `void`, or perhaps it needs to be used in `DoAll()` and it's not the last in the
 list). `IgnoreResult()` lets you do that.
 For example: